jlinkels/tclmpv/README.md

 Platforms
 ---------

-This package had been developed and tested on Debian 10.
+This package had been developed and tested on Debian 10 and Debian 13.
 It should run on Windows and Apple, but it is not tested in any way.

 License